 Meet Panoramic Dance Project Members

-Gloria Lima is a freshman in Exploratory Studies, hoping to major in social work and minor in nonprofit studies.
+Gloria Lima is a sophomore in Exploratory Studies, hoping to major in social work and minor in nonprofit studies.
 Gloria has been dancing since she was 6 years old at the Ballet School of Chapel Hill, focusing mainly on tap dance, and trained for 8 years with NCYTE, the North Carolina Youth Tap Ensemble.
 She loves exploring different dance styles and is so excited to continue learning and growing in her passion for rhythm and dance with the Panoramic Dance Project.

-Sara Nelson is a freshman from Morehead City, NC, majoring in engineering.
+Sara Nelson is a sophomore from Morehead City, NC, majoring in engineering.
 She began dancing at The Carolina Strut Performing Arts Center when she was 2 years old and has competed in the styles of ballet, jazz, lyrical, contemporary, and hip-hop.
 Sara also attended the North Carolina Governor’s School in the dance discipline, where she began exploring modern dance.

-Caren Ziller is a sophomore from Apex, NC, majoring in Criminology and Psychology and minoring in Spanish and Dance.
+Caren Ziller is a junior from Apex, NC, majoring in Criminology and Psychology and minoring in Spanish and Dance.
 She started dancing at Infinity Ballet the age of 3 ½ and continued classically training in ballet with Horton modern, jazz, and contemporary.
 Lately she has been exploring different styles of modern and contemporary.
 She is excited to broaden and deepen her dance journey as an artist and performer with Panoramic Dance Project.